-The 2017 ECNL College Impact – Southeastern Conference (SEC)
+The 2018 Girls ECNL College Impact – Southeastern Conference (SEC)

 The ECNL College Impact for the SEC includes all players currently active on SEC rosters:

-- There were 99 ECNL alums in the 2017 SEC freshman class, over 70% of the total class.
+- There were 82 ECNL Alums in the 2018 SEC freshman class, nearly 70% of the total class.

-- 31 players from the SEC First Team, Second Team, and All-Freshman Team are ECNL Alums, over 70% of the SEC Conference honorees.
+- 26 players from the SEC First Team, Second Team, and All-Freshman Team are ECNL Alums, 65% of the SEC Conference honorees.

-- 9 of the 11 players on the SEC All-Freshman Team are ECNL Alums.
+- 9 of the 14 players on the First Team All-SEC are ECNL Alums.

 The SEC includes the University of Alabama, University of Arkansas, Auburn University, University of Florida, University of Georgia, University of Kentucky, Louisiana State University, University of Mississippi, Mississippi State University, University of Missouri, University of South Carolina, University of Tennessee, Texas A&M University, and Vanderbilt University.

-Congratulations to all of the ECNL alumni being recognized by the SEC for selection to the All-Conference First Team, Second Team or All-Freshman Team:
+Congratulations to all of the ECNL alums selected to the SEC All-Conference First Team, Second Team or All-Freshman Team: